snqzspg/cli-sort-visual/README.md

 make nosound
 ```

 to build a mute version.
-(For Windows with MinGW64 replace `make` with `mingw32-make` or `mingw64-make`, or drag the `mingw32-make.exe` file into the console).
+(For Windows with MinGW64, under default settings / not statically linked, replace `make` with `mingw32-make` or `mingw64-make`, or drag the `mingw32-make.exe` file into the console).

 You can simply type `make` to get some information about the installation process, including how to clean up.

-This project does not leave any remnants on your system.
+This project does not leave any remnants on your system (less the dependencies).
 You can delete the entire project folder and it's gone.

 To run the binaries, navigate up to the parent of the source folder and run the executable labelled with the sort names.